 Why do bridges fail?

 There is a large evidence base for the use and success/failure of bridges in dentistry.
 Many of the studies are epidemiological – that is, they look at large numbers of bridges provided by large numbers of clinicians.
 This provides data like how long on average different types of bridges last.
-(What do you reckon for the bridge on the right? - click to magnify)
+(What do you reckon for the bridge above? - click to magnify)

 Some studies just look at the work of an individual dentist, or a small group (e.g. students) under close supervision.
 The data from these studies does not apply to the general world of dentistry.